MycroftPhoenix/mycroft-core/README.md

 # Mycroft Phoenix
 The goal is to bring Mycroft to other platforms like Windows and Mac.

+"This version requires Python 3.8.
+We will endeavor to make improvements to support newer versions of Python once the project has reached a more advanced stage of development."

 Mycroft is a hackable open source voice assistant.

 ## Table of Contents